 Second, the development of wind resources in the Northwest has grown rapidly over the last decade, reaching a total nameplate capacity of 7,183 megawatts as of 2012.
 Unlike hydro and natural gas-fired generation, the amount of wind power generated during periods of extreme peak demands is uncertain.
-Thus, it can't always be counted on to meet resource adequacy needs at those times.
-Further, wind power generation can vary both upward and downward in very short time intervals (less than one hour), which forces utilities to hold more of their dispatchable resources in reserve to aid in balancing demands and resources from minute to minute.
+It can't be counted on to meet resource adequacy needs at those times.
+Further, wind power generation can vary both upward and downward in very short time intervals (less than one hour), which forces utilities to hold more of their dispatchable resources in reserve to help balance demands and resources minute to minute.
 This within-hour balancing need has been referred as a flexibility need or the ability of the power system to quickly respond both upward and downward.

-A third reason for this shift is the increase in non-hydro generating resource additions over time.
+A third reason for this shift is the increase in non-hydro generating resources over time.
 For example, since 2003 nearly 3,500 megawatts of new natural gas-fired generation has been built in the region.
 As these new resources have been added, hydro generation's share of the region's total portfolio of resources has gradually declined.

-Another factor that could affect additional development of Northwest resources is the uncertainty in availability and price of the California market supply.
-Because of retirements of existing dispatchable generation and the addition of large amounts of renewable resources in California, the future amount of power supply available from California is uncertain.
-This means that more non-hydro resources may have to be added to the Northwest system in order to maintain an adequate supply.

-In order for the current and future power Northwest power system to continue to provide an adequate, efficient, economic and reliable supply, resource planning must also take into consideration the impacts of variable generation resources and the likely diminishing market supply from California.
-Looking forward, it is apparent that regional power planners will need to focus more on peaking capacity and system flexibility needs.
-The Council will develop methods to define, quantify and address these needs for the next power plan.
+Another factor that could affect needs for additional peaking capacity and system flexibility is the uncertainty in availability of power imports from the California market.
+Because of retirements of dispatchable generation and increasing large amounts of renewable resources in California, the future amount of power supply available from California is uncertain.
+This means that more resources may have to be added to the Northwest system in order to maintain an adequate supply.
+In order for the current and future power Northwest power system to continue to provide an adequate, efficient, economic and reliable supply, resource planning must also consider the impacts of variable generation resources and the potential diminishing supply from the California market.
+Looking forward, regional power planners will need to focus more on peaking capacity and system flexibility needs.
+The Council will develop methods to define, quantify, and address these needs for the next power plan.